443eb9/bevy_entitiles/README.md

 > *Bevy 0.12, crate 0.2.1, using `pathfinding` example*

 ### Wave Function Collapse

+The wave function collapse algorithm is also fast.
+XD

 In the following case, each tile has at least one corresponding color gap with its neighboring tiles.